hasnayavzu/Countries/README.md

 ## Countries

-#### Basicly Countries is an app that calls country informations from an api and shows them.
+#### Countries is an app that calls country informations from an api and shows them.

-#### It is still work in progress.
-There is still some issues that i will solve in time.

 ## How to use